dtoniolo/Progetto-FoCS/README.md

 This repository hosts the final project for the Foundation of Computer Science 2019-2020 course.

 ## Contents
-The main file is `Progetto.ipynb`, in which the code is found.
+The main file is `Progetto.ipynb`, which contains all the code for the project.

-Due to its size, the dataset wasn't pushed to the repository, but it can be downloaded [here](https://drive.google.com/file/d/1-tJtnIbo1Rt-F1XfoWGVkmBXiI-ciuRx/view "Kiva Dataset").
+Due to its size, the dataset isn't available in the repository, but it can be downloaded from [here](https://drive.google.com/file/d/1-tJtnIbo1Rt-F1XfoWGVkmBXiI-ciuRx/view "Kiva Dataset").

 ## How to Run the Notebook
-The notebook was run on Colab, for three reasons:
+The notebook is set up to run on Colab, for three reasons:
 1. no risk overheating or high battery consumption on the user's laptop
-1. if the the developer's pc were to be unavailable, the coding can be resumed on another machine without any setup and installation required
+1. if the the developer's pc were to be unavailable, the coding can be resumed on another machine without any setup and installation
 1. the data can be linked directly to one's Google Drive, removing the need to have a local copy of the data

 If local execution is needed, a quick modification of two lines of code will adapt the code to the new user's enviroment.
 The details are explained in the notebook.